-- Fighting against cuts, and where possible seek increases, for Head Start, Early Head Start and both the discretionary and mandatory funding streams of the Child Care and Development Block Grant (CCDBG);
+- Fight against cuts, and where possible seek increases, for Head Start, Early Head Start and both the discretionary and mandatory funding streams of the Child Care and Development Block Grant (CCDBG);

-- Working to improve the quality of Head Start/Early Head Start and CCDBG through the reauthorization of these programs.
+- Work to improve the quality of Head Start/Early Head Start and CCDBG through the reauthorization of these programs.

 2012 State Policy Legislative Summary:

 - Preschool for All, funded through the Early Childhood Block Grant (ECBG), has a $25 million cut.

 - State assistance for child care is also being reduced, although not as much as the Governor proposed in February ($85 million programmatic cut).
 The direct cut is $6 million, and one of our allies is projecting that means an almost $50 million programmatic cut.

 Several Illinois Valley business leaders met with State Rep. Frank Mautino on Nov.
 12, 2013, to discuss the ways in which strong early learning investments lead to improvements in our workforce and economy.
 Pictured from left to right at the lawmaker’s Spring Valley office are Tom Welsh, President, MBL (USA) Corp., Ottawa; Rep. Mautino; Sue Isermann, Associate Vice President for Academic Affairs and Dean of Workforce Development, Illinois Valley Community College, Oglesby; Boyd Palmer, Executive Director, Ottawa Area Chamber of Commerce.